BertaBescos/DynaSLAM/README.md

   ```
   python associate.py PATH_TO_SEQUENCE/rgb.txt PATH_TO_SEQUENCE/depth.txt > associations.txt
   ```
+These associations files are given in the folder `./Examples/RGB-D/associations/` for the TUM dynamic sequences.

 - Execute the following command.
 Change `TUMX.yaml` to TUM1.yaml,TUM2.yaml or TUM3.yaml for freiburg1, freiburg2 and freiburg3 sequences respectively.
 Change `PATH_TO_SEQUENCE_FOLDER` to the uncompressed sequence folder.
-Change `ASSOCIATIONS_FILE` to the path to the corresponding associations file.
+Change `ASSOCIATIONS_FILE` to the path to the corresponding associations file. `PATH_TO_SEQUENCE_FOLDER/mask` and `PATH_TO_OUTPUT` are optional parameters.

   ```
   ./Examples/RGB-D/rgbd_tum Vocabulary/ORBvoc.txt Examples/RGB-D/TUMX.yaml PATH_TO_SEQUENCE_FOLDER ASSOCIATIONS_FILE (PATH_TO_SEQUENCE_FOLDER/mask) (PATH_TO_OUTPUT)
   ```

 If `PATH_TO_SEQUENCE_FOLDER/mask` and `PATH_TO_OUTPUT` are **not** provided, only the geometrical approach is used to detect dynamic objects.
-If it finds the computed dynamic masks in `PATH_TO_SEQUENCE_FOLDER/mask`, it uses them too.
+If it finds the Mask R-CNN computed dynamic masks in `PATH_TO_SEQUENCE_FOLDER/mask`, it uses them too.

 If `PATH_TO_SEQUENCE_FOLDER/mask` is provided, Mask R-CNN is used to segment the potential dynamic content of every frame.
 These masks are saved in the provided folder `PATH_TO_SEQUENCE_FOLDER/mask`.
 If this argument is `no_save`, the masks are used but not saved.